treysuiter/net-buddy/README.md

 - When loading configurations, elements of the config file are only over-written if there was an entry for the same element in the previous configuration.
 Otherwise, it is added.
 It is advised to start from a base configuration including only the two steps listed under the Router portion of the Setup instructions before you load a configuration.

-4. Seems like this could work a lot better if you just used a serial connection.
+4. I sure would like to use a serial connection with NetBuddy.

-- You would be correct.
-The next step for NetBuddy is to integrate PySerial and then you would not need a base configuration to start with.
+- The next step for NetBuddy is to integrate PySerial and then you would not need a base configuration to start with.

 5. What if I want to use NetBuddy for a switch?